amuraru/k8s-kafka-the-hard-way/README.md

 #### Access the dashboards

 Prometheus, Grafana, and Alertmanager dashboards can be accessed quickly using `kubectl port-forward` after running the quickstart via the commands below.
-Kubernetes 1.10 or later is required.

 ##### Prometheus